 - Enable Wi-Fi verbose logging: Increases the Wi-Fi logging level for each wireless network (SSID) you connect to according to its relative received signal strength (RSSI).
 For more information about logs, see Write and view logs with Logcat.

 - Aggressive Wi-Fi to cellular handover: When the signal is low, makes Wi-Fi more efficient in handing over the data connection to a cellular network.

 Enable Pointer Location to show the pointer (tap) location on the device with cross-hairs.
-A bar appears across the top of the screen to track the cross-hair coordinates (figure 6).
+A bar appears across the top of the screen to track the cross-hair coordinates, as shown in figure 6.
 As you move the pointer, the coordinates in the bar track the cross-hair location and the pointer path draws on the screen.

 Drawing options provide visual cues about the app's user interface and how it operates.